kaycix/northcoastcnpsnursery/_pages/volunteer.md

   - image_path: /assets/images/icons/laptop.png
     image_caption: "Image by Pixabay"
     title: "Website Contributor"
-    excerpt: "If words like 'Github' and 'basic coding' don't scare you off, please join us!
+    excerpt: "If 'Github' and 'Coding' are somewhat familiar concepts, come join us!
 You're a rare intersection of computer and plant nerd and we would love to make use of your talents.
-You would be joining our existing website development team of one."
+You would be joining our existing website development team."
     #url: "/gardens"
     #btn_label: "READ MORE &#8594;"

 ---
 <h1>Join Our Team</h1>
 <p>
-We would love for you to join us - whether you come often or occasionally, everyone can help make a difference.
+We would love for you to join us - whether you come often or occasionally, every little bit helps propel us forward in our mission.
 </p>
 <p>
 <a href = "mailto:northcoastcnps@gmail.com">Email us</a> or <a href="/volunteer/form/">fill out this form</a> to let us know you're interested!